microsoft/WhatTheHack/062-EntraIDB2B/Coach/README.md

         - Desktop application (Client Credential Flow)
 - Challenge 06: **[Deploy to Azure](./Solution-06.md)**
 	 - Deploy to Azure
-     - Publish the Web App to the web site update its app registration redirect URIs to include the App Service URL(s)
+     - Publish the Web App to the web site and update its app registration redirect URIs to include the App Service URL(s)
-     - Managed identity
+     - Setup Managed identity

 ## Coach Prerequisites